Krow18D/AIrubik/README.md

 # Rubik's Cube Solver

-This project is belong to Farhan Shoukat. https://github.com/FarhanShoukat/Rubiks-Cube-Solver
+The original project is belong to Farhan Shoukat. https://github.com/FarhanShoukat/Rubiks-Cube-Solver
 We use for university project.
 Now It can run in multiple pattern(random).